The Lease Abstract Fields Finance Teams Actually Need

 What the abstract enables operationally

-Once the abstract exists, several routine close-week tasks get faster:
+Once the abstract exists, close-week tasks get faster.

-Recurring rent invoice review.
-The bookkeeper pulls the abstract, compares the invoice line items to fields 6, 7, and 14.
-If anything is different from what the abstract says it should be, escalate before posting.
+Rent invoice review.
+The bookkeeper pulls the abstract.
+They compare the invoice lines to fields 6, 7, and 14.
+Anything off the abstract gets escalated before posting.

 Annual reconciliation review.
-The controller pulls the abstract, compares the reconciliation statement to fields 8, 9, 10, 11, and 12.
-Discrepancies trigger the formal review process.
+The controller pulls the abstract.
+They compare the reconciliation statement to fields 8, 9, 10, 11, and 12.
+A gap triggers the formal review.

 Audit-right deadline tracking.
-The firm builds a recurring task in the practice management system to check field 13 each year and flag any leases where the audit window is closing.
+The firm sets a yearly task in its system.
+It checks field 13.
+It flags any lease where the audit window is closing.

 Tax handoff.
-At year-end, the abstract goes with the trial balance to the tax preparer along with notes on which pass-throughs were paid and whether any are under dispute.
+At year-end, the abstract goes with the trial balance to the tax preparer.
+Add notes on which pass-throughs were paid and which are in dispute.

 Forecasting.
-The fractional CFO pulls the abstract when building a 13-week or annual forecast.
-Fields 6, 7, and 14 produce the occupancy line on the forecast.
+The fractional CFO pulls the abstract for a 13-week or annual forecast.
+Fields 6, 7, and 14 produce the occupancy line.

 When the abstract is missing or wrong

-Spot the red flag, preserve the document, escalate when it moves beyond bookkeeping review.
-The abstract becomes a flag for escalation when:
+Spot the red flag.
+Keep the document.
+Escalate when it goes past bookkeeping.
+The abstract is a flag for escalation when:

-- The lease cannot be located and only summary documents exist
+- The lease cannot be found and only summaries exist

-- The lease has been amended multiple times and the amendments are scattered across email
+- The lease has many amendments scattered across email

-- The pro-rata share or CAM cap fields are unclear in the lease language
+- The pro-rata share or CAM cap language is unclear

-- The estimated payments on the current invoice do not tie to anything in the lease
+- The estimated payments on the invoice do not tie to the lease

-The lease abstract is the lowest-cost, highest-leverage artifact in the bookkeeping-to-controller toolkit for any client with a commercial lease.
-The 90 minutes to build it is the cheapest 90 minutes the firm will spend on that client all year.
+The lease abstract is the cheapest, highest-value tool a firm has for any client with a commercial lease.
+The 90 minutes to build it is the best 90 minutes you spend on that client all year.